 Security Checkpoint

-Security screenings are strictly enforced in all U.S. airports, and international travelers might receive an extra dose of scrutiny.
-Regardless of foreign destination, all passengers go through a metal detector and, at some airports, a full-body scanner.
-Your luggage will pass through an X-ray machine to detect banned objects, such as weapons or hazardous substances.
-TSA regulations also prohibit any liquids, gels or aerosols over three ounces in your carry-on luggage -- these products must fit inside a quart-size plastic bag and be screened separately from the rest of your baggage.
+Regardless of the destination country, all international travelers go through a metal detector or a full-body scanner.
+Your carry-on bag will pass through an X-ray machine to detect banned objects, such as weapons or hazardous substances.
+TSA regulations also prohibit any liquids, gels or aerosols over three ounces in your carry-on luggage.
+All of your toiletries must fit inside a quart-size plastic bag and be screened separately from the rest of your baggage.
+You must dump out any water from your water bottle before entering the checkpoint.

 Customs Declaration